sr-murthy/continuedfractions/docs/index.rst

    pip install -U git+https://github.com/sr-murthy/continuedfractions

-Only standard libraries used, so there are no dependencies.
+Only standard libraries used, and there are no 3rd party dependencies.

-For the source use the :doc:`API reference <sources/api-reference>`.
-Or if you're interested in contributing you can start with the :doc:`contributions guide <sources/contributing>`.

 .. note::